andreistefanciprian/kubernetes_python_sdk/readme.md

-## Description
+### Description

-K8s python client that lists all pods in Pending state and deletes the pods that have a particular error in Events.
+Build K8s python client that lists all pods in Pending state and deletes the pods that have a particular error in Events.

-# Run script locally, from outside the cluster

-Note: Use `config.load_kube_config()` method to authenticate to k8s cluster when running this script localy (from outside cluster)!
+* Requirements:
+    * helm
+    * taskfile
+    * kubectl

+### Run script on local machine/laptop

 ```
 # create python3 virtual env